co-cddo/domains-register-a-govuk-domain/README.md

 `make collectstatic` - Collect the static files

+`make makemigrations` - Create migrations which will be applied on each application start

 `make up` - Run the application on docker

+`make up-devserver` - Run the application on docker using the Django development server

+`make shell` - Open a bash console within the running application container (you'll get an error if the service isn't running)

 `make down` - Stop the application on docker

+`make clear-db` - Delete the database volume

 ## End-to-end testing